Joeltronics/Monosynth/readme.md

 ## Status

-It doesn't work yet - there's no sound engine.
-The GUI controls are pretty much all there and ready to be hooked up, but there's no engine to hook them up to.
+It makes sound.
+At the moment it just makes an aliased sawtooth wave, but hey, it's something.
+The GUI controls are pretty much ready to be hooked up, but a lot of the engine features aren't implemented yet.

 Although most of the controls are there, the GUI is currently really messy and possibly a bit confusing.
-I plan on streamlining it eventually - possibly even removing some controls to better fit with my design philosophy.
+I plan on streamlining it eventually - maybe even removing some controls to better fit with my design philosophy.
 But now that the GUI is in a "good enough for now" state, the next step is to get the sound engine working.

 Here is what the GUI looks like at the moment: *(click to enlarge)*
 [<img src="Docs/monosynth.png" width="400px">](https://raw.githubusercontent.com/Joeltronics/Monosynth/master/Docs/monosynth.png)